wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 - The severity of the issue detected
 - The age of the device
 - The location of the device
-- The availability of resources to work on a specific device.
+- The availability of resources to work on a specific device

 The above items represent only a small portion of factors that your organization uses to determine the process for servicing equipment.